Art and Ecology Minor

 For more information, please contact program Lead, Professor Daniela Molnar firstname.lastname@example.org.

-The Sustainability minor is open to all majors.
-There is one required 3 credit course and a menu of electives to fulfill existing studio and liberal arts course requirements.
+The Art and Ecology minor is open to all majors.
+There are two required 3 credit course and a menu of electives to fulfill existing studio and liberal arts course requirements.

 Each enrolled student receives an individual Academic Plan that outlines how this minor fits into their course of study as well as ongoing guidance by faculty to ensure that curricular choices support your goals and interests.